Leah1977/Fishy_pair/README.md

 FISHY PAIRS

 My project is all about having fun while reinforcing some early learning skills to improve the cognitive development of a young child.
-Fish pairs is a memory game.
+Fishy pairs is a memory game.
 It is aimed to encourage children to improve their memory recall while having fun.
-The game will increase in difficulty as the child progresses through the levels.

 ### What value does it provide to its users
 This game encourages the cognitive development of young children.